 Investment adviser Capital Research and Management Company, an experienced investment management organization founded in 1931, serves as the investment adviser to the fund.
 Capital Research and Management Company is a wholly owned subsidiary of The Capital Group Companies, Inc. and is located at 333 South Hope Street, Los Angeles, California 90071.
 Capital Research and Management Company manages the investment portfolio and business affairs of the fund.
 The total management fee paid by the fund to its investment adviser for the most recent fiscal year, as a percentage of average net assets, appears in the Annual Fund Operating Expenses table under "Fees and expenses of the fund."
 Please see the statement of additional information for further details.
-A discussion regarding the basis for approval of the fund's Investment Advisory and Service Agreement by the fund's board of trustees is contained in the fund's Form N-CSR for the fiscal period ended June 30, 2024.
-Pursuant to such agreement, Capital Research and Management Company will pay for certain operating expenses of the fund, including acquired fund fees and expenses attributable to an investment in an acquired fund that is managed or advised by Capital Research and Management Company or its affiliates.
-Please see the statement of additional information for further details.
+A discussion regarding the basis for approval of the fund's Investment Advisory and Service Agreement by the fund's board of trustees will be contained in the fund's Form N-CSR for the fiscal period ending November 30, 2025.